 PCP addiction is characterized by the excessive and uncontrollable consumption of phencyclidine, a potent hallucinogenic drug initially created as an anesthetic but now predominantly used for recreational purposes.

-Reasons for PCP addiction include genetics, trauma, environmental influences, life stressors, imbalances in brain chemicals, mental health disorders, lack of social support, and peer pressure.
+Contributing factors associated with PCP addiction are genetics, trauma, environmental influences, life stressors, imbalances in brain chemicals, mental health disorders, lack of social support and peer pressure.

 PCP addiction treatment facilities and rehabs help individuals battling with the condition.
 The complex nature of PCP addiction and the severity of consequences have led clinics to design comprehensive programs tailored specifically for affected individuals.